Feynman diagram: Spin 1: photons

 The additional contribution from gauge-fixing cancels the second half of the free Lagrangian, giving the Feynman Lagrangian:

 which is just like four independent free scalar fields, one for each component of A. The Feynman propagator is:

 The one difference is that the sign of one propagator is wrong in the Lorentz case: the timelike component has an opposite sign propagator.
 This means that these particle states have negative norm—they are not physical states.
 In the case of photons, it is easy to show by diagram methods that these states are not physical—their contribution cancels with longitudinal photons to only leave two physical photon polarization contributions for any value of k.

-If the averaging over f is done with a coefficient different from 1/2, the two terms don't cancel completely.
+If the averaging over f is done with a coefficient different from 1/2, the two terms do not cancel completely.
 This gives a covariant Lagrangian with a coefficient $\lambda$, which does not affect anything:

 and the covariant propagator for QED is: